davidrpugh/jupytercon-2020-talk/PITCHME.md

 python -m ipykernel install \ # requires ipykernel installed in the env
     --user \
     --name $PROJECT_NAME-kernel \ # for internal use only!
-    --display-name "Name you will see in JupyerLab"
+    --display-name "Name you will see in JupyterLab"
 ```

 ---